yazz/VisualJS/README.md

 ###  Does Visual Javascript work with VMWare PKS or other versions of Kubernetes?
 Visual Javascript has been tested with standard Kubernetes, Open Shift, and Docker.
-We will test with more versions, including Rancher astime goes on.
+We will test with more versions, including Rancher as time goes by

 ###  Who should use Visual Javascript today?